Overcoming Your Fear of Selling

 Closing the Sale

 The close is the moment of truth, where you find out whether or not your hard work is about to pay off.
-There are at least as many ways to close a sale as there are salespeople.
-However, you don't have to get tricky.
-The important thing is to have a few simple closing phrases in mind so that you can spit one out at the appropriate moment.
+This, of course, can come with some pressure and anxiety.
+One way to ease this pressure is to have a few simple closing phrases in mind so that you can be prepared at the right moment.

 Asking for Referrals